Safe & Expert Addiction Treatment & Detox

 To ensure the safety of new patients and our patient community, we have a set process for new admissions

-- Patients are fully screened prior to admission
+- Patients are fully screened and Covid-19 tested prior to admission

 - There is an enhanced IPC process on the day of admission

 - To ensure appropriate levels of isolation, new admissions stay in a private room with ensuite bathroom facilities and room service until the appropriate period of isolation has been completed

 - Patient numbers are limited, to allow for social distancing requirements to be adhered to

 To arrange an initial assessment or for any questions on how this will work for you, contact our Admissions Team at firstname.lastname@example.org or by phone at +353 41 214 5111 (International callers call 00353 41 214 5111).

-We are maintaining the highest level of infection control and sanitisation throughout the whole hospital and have implemented hand hygiene protocols in accordance with guidelines issued by HSE Public Health.
+We are maintaining the highest level of infection control and sanitisation throughout the whole hospital and have implemented hand hygiene protocols and increased cleaning schedules in accordance with guidelines issued by HSE Public Health.
 Sanitisation stations are located in numerous locations throughout the hospital and social distancing is actively monitored, with all key rooms throughout the hospital having been assessed for maximum numbers of people.

 Online Meetings and Programmes

 Smarmore Castle has run teletherapy for several years, supporting patients once discharged from treatment.
 Any former patient who is finding the current challenges difficult should contact us if they would like to know more about this.